Thomas Chi MD

 Dr. Thomas Chi, MD, graduated as a President's Scholar from Stanford University with a Bachelor of Arts in Human Biology as well as Masters degrees in both Sociology and Music.
 He went on to earn his medical degree from the University of California, San Francisco School of Medicine.
 After graduating, he completed two years of general surgery residency training and then a urology residency at UCSF.
 After completing his Chief Resident year in the Department of Urology, he continued on to finish a fellowship in Endourology and Laparoscopy under the mentorship of Dr. Marshall L. Stoller.

 He joined the UCSF faculty of the Department of Urology in 2013 where his clinical interests include the care of patients with urinary stone disease and those in need of minimally invasive surgery.
 He specializes in the performance of endoscopic, laparoscopic, and percutaneous surgeries.
+He has established ReSKU, the Registry for Stones of the Kidneys and Ureter, the first kidney stone registry of its kind for tracking patient clinical outcomes and is an internationally recognized specialist in the use of ultrasound in the management of kidney stones to minimize patient radiation exposure.

 400 Parnassus Ave, 6th Floor Urology Clinic